Crystal surface morphological evolution below the roughening temperature:

 Kinetic theory approach to studying

-use of kinetic (BBGKY) hierarchies for step correlations.
+use of kinetic (BBGKY) hierarchies for step correlations in deterministic

 Kinetic hierarchies and macroscopic limits for crystalline